-All primary school children are being offered the nasal vaccine in school between October and December.
+The flu vaccine is offered to all primary school children in Scotland.
+It's normally given at school between October and December.
 If your child has a health condition they're also offered the vaccine in school and no longer need to get it from your GP.

 Your child will be sent home with a letter, leaflet and consent form.
-Please complete this consent form and send it back to school with your child.
+You should complete the consent form and send it back to school with your child.
 Your child can only get the nasal vaccine if you have sent back a completed and signed consent form.

 You can view consent form guidance for full instructions on how to complete the consent form.

 You and flu

 This video introduces flu and the concept of immunisation in a fun and engaging way and shows how the nasal spray vaccine is administered.